 Art of the Word: Calligraphy and Chinese Artists

 Monochrome ink works by Wu Chang-shuo (1844 – 1927) and Lee Chun-yi (born 1965) are based on ancient Chinese epigraphy.
 Wu takes up a brush painting great seal script characters on one side of fan which were initially carved into one of 10 boulders forming a group of the oldest surviving Chinese stone inscriptions.
-Lee creates a panoramic view of Jade Mountain in Taiwan by repeatedly dab-printing 260 standard script characters comprising the complete text Heart Sutra to achieve what he calls "the unity of calligraphy and painting."
+Lee creates a panoramic view of mountains shrouded in mist by repeatedly dab-printing 260 standard script characters comprising the complete text of the Heart Sutra to achieve what he calls "the unity of calligraphy and painting."

 Organized by the Norton Museum of Art.